Geerodge/georgemc.co.uk/src/newsletters/how-to-create-clear-goals-and-build-a-successful-online-business.md

 Use your plan as a compass, it's something you can reference to make sure you're heading in the right direction.

 So, how do you create a plan that will lead your business to success?

-Here's your 5 step guide...
+Here's 5 simple steps you can follow to get clear and start growing your business…

 &nbsp;
 ### 1. Think Big Picture